Andrew Wyeth: Marriage and children

 On May 15, 1940, Wyeth married Betsy James, whom he met in 1939 in Maine.
 Christina Olson, who was to become the model for Christina's World, met Wyeth through an introduction by Betsy.
-His wife, Betsy, had an influence on Andrew as strong as that of his father, such that N.C.
-Wyeth began to resent her.
+Betsy had an influence on Andrew as strong as that of his father, such that N. C. Wyeth began to resent her.
 She played an important role managing his career.
 She was once quoted as saying, "I am a director and I had the greatest actor in the world."

-Their first child, Nicholas, was born in 1943, followed by James ("Jamie") three years later.
-Wyeth painted portraits of both children (Nicholas of his older son and Faraway of his younger son).

-His son Jamie Wyeth followed his father's and grandfather's footsteps, becoming the third generation of Wyeth artists.
-Andrew would be the role model and teacher to his son Jamie that his father, N.C., had been to him.
+The couple had two sons.
+Nicholas was born in 1943.
+Jamie Wyeth, born in 1946, followed his father's and grandfather's footsteps, becoming the third generation of Wyeth artists.
+Andrew painted portraits of both children (Nicholas and Faraway of Jamie).
+Andrew was the role model and teacher to his son Jamie that his father, N. C., had been to him.
 The artistic history is told in James H. Duff's An American Vision: Three Generations of Wyeth Art.